open-mcp/open-mcp/docs/robots/ar3/setup.md

 ## Programming the teensy

-The teensy board provides a hardware driver to enable omcp to control the AR3.
+The teensy board provides a hardware driver to enable open-mcp to control the AR3.
 The hardware driver in use is custom from the original AR3 teensy sketch and needs to be programmed for the teensy.

-> Before continuing please ensure you've [installed omcp](docs/install.md), as it contains the custom teensy sketch.
+> Before continuing please ensure you've [installed open-mcp](docs/install.md), as it contains the custom teensy sketch.

 In order to program the teensy you need Teensyduino and the Arduino IDE:
 ```bash